redhat-openstack/website/source/index.html.md

 Next week, Dan Radez will be presenting at OpenStack Meetups in New York, Connecticut, and Pennsylvania.
 If you're in that area, plan to attend.
 Details on the [Events](Events) page.

+Meanwhile, if you missed the OpenStack Summit last week in Hong Kong, you can watch some of what you missed on the [OpenStack Summit Hong Kong Presentations](OpenStack Summit Hong Kong Presentations) page.

 ## Introducing RDO

 ![`openstack-distribution.png`](openstack-distribution.png "openstack-distribution.png")